PeterTheSalmon/command-line-game/README.md

 ## Running the Game

-Download the .zip from the [releases](https://github.com/PeterTheSalmon/command-line-game/releases) tab, and unzip the folder to a convenient location.
+First, download the latest .zip from the [releases](https://github.com/PeterTheSalmon/command-line-game/releases) tab, and unzip the folder to a convenient location.

 ### Mac Instructions